nuxeo/nuxeo-drive/README.md

 ### Ubuntu/Debian (and Other Linux Variants) Client

-The .deb package of the client is not yet available.
+The .deb (or .rpm) package of the client is not yet available.
 In the mean time you can install it from source code.

+*Has been reported to work on: …*

 First note that Nuxeo Drive uses [Extended file attributes](http://en.wikipedia.org/wiki/Extended_file_attributes) through the [xattr](https://pypi.python.org/pypi/xattr/) Python wrapper.